kmilo7204/Self-Driving_Vehicle_Control/README.md

 <img  src = "./controller_output/Grade.png">
 </p>

->During the whole trajectory, the controller provided the right outputs to the vehicle to mantain the desired speed within the proposed profile; however, at some point (between the 500 to 750 waypoints) the controller did not reach the desired speed.
+>During the whole trajectory, the controller provided the right outputs to the vehicle to mantain the desired speed within the proposed profile; however, at some point (between the 500 to 750 waypoints) the controller did not reach the desired speed, but a possible solution for this issue is to force a brake signal to reduce the speed in the corner.

 #### Lateral control